solace-iot-team/async-apim/docs/source/quickstart-content/installation.rst

 The installation starts all required services using this :download:`docker-compose-file <../../../quickstart/docker.compose.yml>`:

-:qs-async-apim-www: an nginx service as a single point of entry, see `nginx.conf`_ for exposed services
+:qs-async-apim-www: a nginx service as a single point of entry, see `nginx.conf`_ for exposed services
 :qs-async-apim-admin-portal: the admin and developer portal web server
 :qs-async-apim-server: the portal server
 :qs-async-apim-server-mongodb: the portal database